ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v30.md

 Existing customers who use VMware Cloud Foundation will be assisted to convert to VMware vCenter Server by the end-of-support date of May 13, 2020.

-After May 13, management abilities for VMware Cloud Foundation will no longer be available from the {{site.data.keyword.vmwaresolutions_short}} console until they have been converted to VMware vCenter Server.
+After May 13 2020, management functions for VMware Cloud Foundation instances will no longer be available from the {{site.data.keyword.vmwaresolutions_short}} console until the instances have been converted to VMware vCenter Server.
 Customers who choose not to have their VMware Cloud Foundation instances migrated or converted to VMware vCenter Server can access their instances from the {{site.data.keyword.cloud_notm}} infrastructure console.

 ## Removed support for Broadwell 2-CPU servers
 {: #relnotes_v30-broadwell}